py-vcon/py-vcon/vcon/bin/README.md

 To create a new vcon, add a recording of parties 0 and 1, starting at the current time and pipe that into another vcon command to transcribe the recording:

     vcon -n add in-recording ~/dev/vcon/examples/agent_sample.wav  "`date --rfc-3339=seconds`"  "[0,1]" | vcon filter transcribe

+To create a new vCon and add dialogs and attachments from a Zoom recording:

+    vcon -n add in-zoom zoom_recording_directory/